Want to design your own labour market information website or app?

-If you are interested in the LMI for All service and are thinking about developing your own website, app or widget, here you can get some inspiration from others.
+If you are interested in LMI for All and are thinking about developing your own website, app or widget, here you can get some inspiration from others.
 There are three ways in which to access the labour market data provided as part of the LMI for All service: design your own website or app; embed Careerometer in your own website; or use a website that has already integrated LMI for All.

 Using LMI for All: Case studies

 The case studies provide details of how others have gone about designing and developing their own websites and apps using LMI for All, as well as those that have integrated LMI for All data into their own websites.
 You can also take a look at the Career Hack winners for some ideas too.